-The University of Colorado was authorized on Nov.
-7, 1861, by act of the Territorial Government.
+The University of Colorado was authorized on November 7, 1861, by act of the Territorial Government.
 Events during the next 15 years, including the Civil War, delayed the Act's realization.
-Upon admission of Colorado into the Union on Aug.1, 1876, the university was declared an institution of the state, and the Board of Regents was established under the Constitution as its governing authority.
-Forty-five students began classes on Sept.
-5, 1877.
+Upon Colorado's admission into the Union on August 1, 1876, the university was declared an institution of the state, and the Board of Regents was established under the Constitution as the university's governing authority.
+Forty-five students began classes on September 5, 1877.

 The board is charged constitutionally with the general supervision of the university and the exclusive control and direction of all funds of and appropriations to the university, unless otherwise provided by law.